-The California Consumer Protection Act (CCPA) went into effect on January 1, 2020, and holds companies liable for the protection, privacy, and transparency around the use of PII.
+The California Consumer Protection Act (CCPA) went into effect on January 1, 2020, and holds companies liable for protection, privacy, and transparency around their use of PII.
 Similar to GDPR regulations in Europe, these measures represent the future of PII regulation and risk.
 ALTR protects PII at-rest using next-generation tokenization techniques, forcing those who need access to come in through applications, where ALTR tracks and governs all credentialed access.
-ALTR provide vital support for compliance:
+ALTR provides vital support for compliance:

 Privacy regulations require detailed, high-integrity reporting of who is accessing personal data, when, from where, and why.

 CCPA 1978.100, 1978.300 / GDPR Article 15